 It is a pub and microbrewery in Prague.
 The front facade of the 12th-century building has an old, highly decorated clock above its door.
 U Fleku is more expensive than other places, but you are drinking special dark beer brewed on the premises of the oldest Czech brewery in Prague while enjoying live music and chatting with tourists from all over the world.

 Location: Křemencova 11, New Town. website

 The first Prague pub to serve Pilsner Urquell (back in 1843) is still recommended for great and reasonable Czech meals.
 The interior is straightforward, but the back patio is a surprising enclave surrounded by ruins and divided into distinct open-air rooms; it welcomes boisterous groups (you may hear impromptu singing) or those seeking a more romantic place.

 Location: Jungmannovo náměstí 16, New Town; Open: daily 11am-11pm. website

 Letenský Zámeček Beer Garden

-The beer garden, with its great views down the Vltava, is cheap and popular with the locals.
+With its great views down the Vltava, the beer garden is cheap and popular with the locals.
 It offers a wide choice of draught beers, light snacks and delicious grilled meat.
-There is also an upmarket restaurant, open daily 11am-11.30pm.
+There is also an upmarket restaurant; open daily 11 am-11.30 pm.
 The beer garden is open in the summer season, depending on the weather. website

 Address: Letenské sady (Letná Park)

-This is regarded by the vast majority of Czechs as being one of the best pubs in the country and it often wins the award for having the best Pilsner on tap in the whole nation.
+The vast majority of Czechs regards this as being one of the best pubs in the country, and it often wins the award for having the best Pilsner on tap in the whole nation.
 It is slightly out of the way, but it’s well worth taking a detour and heading to this pub in the Bubeneč neighbourhood for a quick pint and a chat with the locals.